Want a simple, yet straight forward guide to buying gold jewelry online?

 But not all discounts are right for you.
 Sometimes they’ll apply to select products or the “discount” might be very low.
 Compare these deals with different online vendors and identify the finer details so that you don’t become an easy target.

-Some places like Clean Origin, never do deals, so you can feel confident in knowing that you're getting the best price offered 100% of the time.
+Some places like Clean Origin never do sales, so you can feel confident in knowing that you're getting the best price offered 100% of the time.

 Be Wary Of Extra Costs (Like Sales Tax)